fosslinux/live-bootstrap/README.md

 1. `git clone https://github.com/fosslinux/live-bootstrap`
 2. `git submodule update --init --recursive`
 3. Provide a kernel (vmlinuz file) as the name kernel in the root of the repository.
-4. `./rootfs.sh` - ensure your account has kvm priviliges and qemu installed.
+4. `./rootfs.sh` - ensure your account has kvm privileges and qemu installed.
    a.
 Alternatively, run `./rootfs.sh chroot` to run it in a chroot.
    b.
 Alternatively, run `./rootfs.sh` but don't run the actual virtualization and instead copy sysa/tmp/initramfs.igz to a USB or some other device and boot from bare metal.
 6. Wait.
-7. Currently, live-bootstrap dosen't provide anything to you, as it is incomplete.
+7. Currently, live-bootstrap doesn't provide anything to you, as it is incomplete.

 ## Background